 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-Making these potatoes is simple and sweet, as it should be but I totally understand if you have issues finding purple mashed potatoes in your store.
+Making these purple mashed sweet potatoes is simple as it should be but I totally understand if you have issues finding purple mashed potatoes in your store.